 \subsection{Problem Formulation}

-In contrast to conventional backdoor attacks on classification tasks like image classification \cite{chen2017targeted,li2021invisible}, or text sentiment analysis \cite{yang2021rethinking}, injecting a backdoor into text-to-image diffusion models is particularly different due to the fact that the generated image carries more semantic information.
-Hence, it is necessary to establish a new definition specific to the concept of text-to-image diffusion models.
+In contrast to conventional backdoor attacks on classification tasks like image classification \cite{chen2017targeted,li2021invisible}, or text sentiment analysis \cite{yang2021rethinking}, injecting a backdoor into text-to-image diffusion models is particularly different since the generated image carries more semantic information.
+Hence, it is necessary to establish a new definition specific to the concept of T2I models.

-\subsubsection{Text-to-Image Diffusion Models}
+\subsection{Text-to-Image Diffusion Models.}

 Diffusion models \cite{ho2020denoising} are probabilistic generative models that learn the data distribution by reversing the image noise addition process.
 Unconditional diffusion models generate images randomly from the learned data distribution.
 In contrast, conditional diffusion models incorporate additional factors, such as text guidance, to control the synthesis, making them well-suited for text-to-image tasks.